Prices on this page are indicative rates

 -

-Day 14 Saunders Island (Falkland Islands (Malvinas))
+Day 14 Saunders Island (Falkland Islands)

 Black-browed albatross grace the skies over this remote Falkland Island, while Commerson's dolphins play in its waters.
 With a sparse population of people and sheep, the island is also a sanctuary for fur seals, rockhopper penguins, Magellanic penguins and imperial cormorants, nesting amid its cliffs and the impressive Cliff Mountain.
 Hiking through the moss-covered terrain unveils beautiful wildflowers like pink-petalled Felton's.